-As you know, we recently moved all Hologic US/Canada to American Express as our exclusive travel management partner.
-In the upcoming months many of you will travel on business and interact with American Express.
+As you know, we recently moved all Hologic U.S./Canada travel to American Express, which is now our exclusive travel management partner.
+In the coming months, many of you will travel on business and interact with American Express.
 Upon completion of your travel, you may be asked to complete a customer satisfaction survey.
-The answers you provide will be confidential and will only be used to enhance Amex’s understanding of Hologic’s travel needs.
-Once you receive and respond to a survey, it will be 6 month before you will be asked to respond again.
+The answers you provide will be confidential and will only be used to enhance Amex’s understanding of Hologic travel needs.
+Once you receive and respond to a survey, it will be six months before you are asked to respond again.

 Thank you in advance for participating in the traveler surveys.
-These surveys are critical in enabling American Express to better understand how they can accommodate your travel needs.
+These surveys are critical in enabling American Express to better understand how the company can accommodate your travel needs.

 Many thanks,